JvanKatwijk/qt-dab/README.md

 Settings maintained between program invocations are typically the name of the device used, the channel that was used, the name of the service last used etc.

-The presets are stored in an xml file, `.qt-dab-presets.xml'.

-Some settings are not influenced by buttons or sliders of the GUI, they will only change by editing the .ini file.

-Two settings have an impact on the speed and accuracy of the synchronization,

-`threshold_1=x'
-`threshold_2=x'

-Detecting whether a channel might contain a DAB signal is essentially by looking at the amplitude of the signal and by correlating the signal with the signal as it should be.
-Of course detecting the existence of a signal is important, however, a speedy detection that no signal is available is also important, especially when stepping though the channels.

-The `threshold_x=y' setting is a value used in determining whether or not the correlation is sufficiently strong to assume the existence of DAB data in the channel.
-'threshold_1=x' is used on start up of the channel, `threshold_2=x' is used when running.
-To avoid false positives, `threshold_2' ususally holds a higher value.
-Default values are 3 and 5.

-`diff_length=x'

-Once the existence of DAB data is established, an attempt is made to estimate the frequency offset of the incoming signal.
-Again, this is done by correlating a fragment of the (processed) incoming signal with a predefined signal.
-The length of the segment (length interms of samples) used is defined by the settings for `diff_length'.
-If no value is given, the default value of 40 is used

 `saveSlides=1`
 when set to 0 the slides that are attached to audio programs will not be saved.
 If set to 1 the slides will be saved in a directory `/tmp/qt-pictures` (Linux) or in `%tmp%\qt-pictures` (Windows).